traindb-project/traindb-ml/kserve/torchserve/README.md

 I use conda for installing the required Python packages.

-Create virtual env. with Python >= 3.8.
+Create your virtual environment with Python >= 3.8.

 ```sh
 (base) ╭─sungsoo@lavender ~/github/traindb-ml/kserve/torchserve ‹main●›